st-AR-gazer/_Altered-Nadeo_-_Random-Map-Picker/README.md

 - `.\src\`: Contains the plugin source code.
 - `.\src\CDN`: Contains the code for fetching the manifest and the new maps from ManiaCDN.
-- `.\src\Conditions`: Contains the code for checking perms, the custom logging the plugin uses, as well as some custom namespaces I commonly use that in my oppinion should be in OpenPlanet, but are not...
+- `.\src\Conditions`: Contains the code for checking perms, the custom logging the plugin uses, as well as some custom namespaces I commonly use that in my opinion should be in OpenPlanet, but are not...
-- `.\src\Data`: Contains the code for handeling the DefaultData, e.g moving it to storage, checking if the user uses an outdated version of the local manifest file + some utility functions.
+- `.\src\Data`: Contains the code for handling the DefaultData, e.g. moving it to storage, checking if the user uses an outdated version of the local manifest file + some utility functions.
 - `.\src\DefaultData`: Contains the default data that the plugin uses, including the data.csv file and defaultInstalledVersion.json.
-- `.\src\Exports`: Contains the plugins exports.
+- `.\src\Exports`: Contains the plugin exports.
-- `.\src\InGame`: Contains the code for the in game UI (`.\src\InGame\Render`), as well as loading the maps and playing them (`.\src\InGame\LoadMaps`).
+- `.\src\InGame`: Contains the code for the in-game UI (`.\src\InGame\Render`), as well as loading the maps and playing them (`.\src\InGame\LoadMaps`).
-- `.\src\Profiles`: Contains the namespace code for loading, creating, deleting profiles, only used in a small part of SettingsUI.as `.\src\InGame\Render\SettingsUI.as`.
+- `.\src\Profiles`: Contains the namespace code for loading, creating, and deleting profiles, only used in a small part of SettingsUI.as `.\src\InGame\Render\SettingsUI.as`.
 - `.\src\Settings`: Contains the code for initializing the settings, loading the settings, changing the settings etc.

 ## License